Hamza12700/drash/README.md

 #### List

-List files in the drashcan:
+List all the removed files:
 ```
 drash list
 ```

 #### Restore

-Restore a file from drashcan using indices, also supports range and comma separated values:
+Restore files by searching for them:
 ```
 drash restore
 ```

-Restore the last drashed file:
+Restore the last removed file:
 ```
 drash restore -
 ```

-Restore a file using fuzzy searching:
+Restore a file matching the file name:
 ```
 drash restore <FILE_NAME>
 ```